Romeo Santos: Solo career and Formula, Vol. 1 (2011–2013)

 In April 2011, after his success as a songwriter and lead singer for Aventura, Romeo announced he was leaving the band to pursue a solo career.
 Romeo Santos signed with Sony Music Latin on April 7, 2011.
 On May 9, 2011, Santos released his first single off his debut album Formula, Vol. 1, called "You".
 The song peaked at 97 on the Billboard 100 and at number 1 on the Hot Latin and Tropical Songs Billboard charts.
 The music video was released on May 9, 2011.

 The second single, "Promise" was released on September 1, 2011, and featured a collaboration with R&B singer Usher.
 The single peaked at number 83 on the Billboard 100 and at number 1 on Hot Latin, Latin Pop and Tropical Songs Billboard charts.
 The song was certified Diamond, 34× Platinum as of August 31, 2022, in the United States by the Recording Industry Association of America (RIAA).
 The music video was released on October 4, 2011, and it was directed by Anthony Mandler.
 A full English version in which Romeo is singing in English was also made.
-He released his debut album Formula, Vol. 1 on November 8, 2011.
+He released Formula, Vol. 1 on November 8, 2011.
 The album featured collaborations with Usher, La Mala Rodríguez, Mario Domm from the trio Camila, Tomatito, Lil Wayne and George Lopez.
 It also featured bachata legends Antony "El Mayimbe" Santos, Luis Vargas, and Raulin Rodriguez as they united for the song "Debate de 4".

-In February 2012, he sold out New York City's iconic Madison Square Garden three nights of that month.
-The first night kicked off The King Stays King tour which was the tour of his first solo album.
+In February 2012, he sold out New York City's Madison Square Garden for three nights.
+The first night kicked off The King Stays King tour, which was the tour of his first solo album.
 The tour featured artists like Antony "El Mayimbe" Santos, Luis Vargas, Wisin & Yandel, P. Diddy, and Usher.
-On August 20, 2012, a live version of the song Llévame Contigo was released as a single to promote Santos' first live album as a solo artist.
+On August 20, 2012, a live version of the song "Llévame Contigo" was released as a single to promote Santos' first live album as a solo artist.
 On November 6, 2012, Santos' released The King Stays King: Sold Out at Madison Square Garden.
 It is a CD and DVD based on the three nights at MSG.
 This is his first live album and concert film as a solo artist.
 The live album peaked at number 65 on the Billboard 200 and at number 1 on both the Top Latin and Tropical Albums Billboard charts.

 In December 2012, he sold out twice in a row at the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic on the 15th and 22nd of that month.
 Santos made history selling out two nights at a stadium with a capacity of over 50,000 for concerts.
 This was the end of the 2012 portion of the tour.
 In February 2013.
 He started the 2013 portion of the tour with two nights at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico on the 14th and 15th of that month.
 The tour would continue until July 2013.